This document outlines scoring responsibilities. Please read this carefully! Ask if you have any questions!

 Our hard guideline for a no-sail day is under 28°F or sustained over 20 knots.
 Higher gusts are noted and considered when its on the edge.

 Sometimes conditions are on the edge.
-As many are eager to sail, sometimes the decision is made on the dock at noon.
-Individual sailors are encouraged to decide for themselves if they feel comfortable given the predicted conditions to go out or not.
-Its important to know your limits as well and not rely on the RC so as not to endanger yourselves or others.
+Individual sailors are encouraged to decide for themselves if they feel comfortable, given the predicted conditions, to go out or not.
+It's important to know your limits as well and not rely on the RC so as not to endanger yourselves or others.
+If you rig quickly and get out into the channel, you'll have some idea if the conditions are right for you that day.

-There is always behind-the-scenes discussions between a variety of locals, experienced fleet sailors, and those running Race Committee.
-Common sense should always prevails, as windless and cold can be more dangerous than windy and cold.
+There are always behind-the-scenes discussions between a variety of locals, experienced fleet sailors, and those running the Race Committee.
+Common sense should always prevail, as windless and cold can be more dangerous than windy and cold.
 As experience builds over the season, there is a tendency to push the wind envelope more than earlier in the season.

 Preparations